 The platform is also increasingly being used by brands and celebrities to cross-promote their content and reach new audiences.
 It's a hot spot for influencer marketing and user-generated content, both of which are helping small businesses to grow their brand awareness affordably.

 Also worth noting: Don't confuse TikTok with Douyin, another app in China made by the same company.
 Douyin is considered the international version of TikTok, but the two are separate apps and platforms.

 TikTok videos (L to R): cute pets, challenges, dances, and effects

-TikTok’s main selling point is its short-form 15-second videos.
+Perhaps TikTok’s main selling point is its well curated "For You Page" (fyp in TikTok lingo) of short-form videos.
 Social media users are no stranger to this format.
-Vine, for one, arguably popularised the short-video social app.
+Vine, for one, arguably popularized these types of posts.
 6-second Vines turned everyday people into overnight sensations and populated the meme community with fresh viral content.
-In 2020, however, it is TikTok that flourishes.

 Given the speed at which TikTok videos gain momentum as well as their interest-based algorithm, TikTok is an ideal platform for brands to showcase a ‘younger’ touch while connecting with existing fans.

 Knowing the best time to post on TikTok is just part of a good strategy.
 TikTok is a busy place, so you may need to post more than once per day.

 TikTok recommends posting one to four times per day.
 That said, you also want to make sure you’re posting quality content and not just trying to make a quota.
 Great content will go a lot further than filler.